OpenTelemetry Go distro for Uptrace

 If that is not possible, see Monitoring Logs for more options such as Vector or FluentBit.

-SDK logging
+SDK Logging

-By default, OpenTelemetry Go SDK logs error messages to stderr.
+By default, the OpenTelemetry Go SDK logs error messages to stderr.
 You can discard or redirect those logs by providing an error handler:

 go